SantzDesign/santz-ui/README.md

-# Santz Front-end Bolierplate
+# Santz UI development boilerplate

-Santz front-end boilerplate.
-Responsive, HTML5, retina-ready, IE9+
+Santz's (S)CSS guidelines

+> “Every line of code should appear to be written by a single person, no matter the number of contributors.” —@mdo

-### Setup folder structure
+### Folder structure

 The bolierplate has 5 main folders:
- * CSS, which contains a SASS folder for development and the main compiled CSS file
+ * /css - which contains a /sass folder for development and the main compiled CSS file
- * Fonts
+ * /fonts
- * Images
+ * /images
- * Includes
+ * /includes
- * JavaScript
+ * /js

-### Make CSS consistent
+### Guidelines

-Having consistent rules which each developer abodes by means that teams can quickly scale without introducing confusion about how a component works.

-##### 1) Class names should contain hyphens

-Just convention.
-Prettier.

-##### 2) Use nesting sparingly

-If using a pre-processor, don't nest more the 3 times if possible.
-This simplifies resulting CSS rules and makes specificity easier.

-##### 3) Only use IDs when necessary

-IDs are fine in the following contexts.
- * Forms
- * Anchors

-IDs should not be used as a styling tool.

-##### 4) General style guidelines

-CSS should be beautifully designed, just as the site you are coding.
-Keep these in mind:

- * { on same line as selector
- * Space between rule and brace ( ".asd {" NOT ".asd{" )
- * Properties on new line, unless if it's a single property
- * Properties in somekind of logical order
- * space between property and value colon ( "display: none" NOT "display:none" )
- * 1 line between rules
+Fortunately, my CSS guidelines were pretty much like Dropbox's brand new ones.
+I therefore dropped mine.
+Simply check theirs [here](https://github.com/dropbox/css-style-guide).

- * 2 space tabs should be used in files
+There's only this formatting thing I want to keep a standard: 2 **space** tabs should be used in files!

-See example...

-    .class {
-      property: value;

-      @include anymixin(value);

-      &.class { property: value; }

-      &.class {
-        property: value;
-        property: value;
-      }
-    }

 ALWAYS keep your CSS modular.
 Separate assets from page specifics.
 Do not repeat yourself.
-Produce clean code, avoid hacks, and since we're already 2014+, try to stop supporting old browsers (being this IE8 for instance...) since by doing that you are just delaying web development future.
+Produce clean code, avoid hacks, and since we're already 2015+, try to stop supporting old browsers (being this IE8 for instance... and even IE9 I dare to say) since by doing that you are just delaying web *development*.

 ### Workflow